 We have no current plans to produce additional versions for the FT-817.
 This could change is there is sufficient demand for another combination of filters (wide and narrow SSB for example).
 Let us know!

 Can I use a LASERBEAM-817 Module in my FT-857D/FT-897D?

 The FT-857D/FT-897D radios already have DSP filtering so there is unlikely to be much to be gained by installing a LASERBEAM-817 Module.
 Please refer to the user manual for your radio for details.
 The module may be suitable for fitting in older "non-DSP" versions of this radio but we do not directly support this type of installation.
 If you do it successfully, let us know!

 What is the purpose of the button on the module?

-In some versions of the firmware, if the button is pressed while powering up the module, then it will show the software version by flashing the LED.
+In older versions of the firmware, if the button is pressed while powering up the module, then it will show the software version by flashing the LED.
 It has no other purpose in the FT-817 module, so can be removed if you wish.

 It should not be held down at power on, as otherwise the module may just keep flashing the LED instead of processing any audio.
-In later revisions of the FT-817 module firmware, button presses are ignored in order to avoid this problem.
+In later versions of the FT-817 module firmware, button presses are ignored in order to avoid this problem.